t-koba-96/skill-assessment/README.md

 ### Args

 - Args for training are writen in yaml file.
-Default args are in [template.yaml](./args/template.yaml).
+Default args are in [origin.yaml](./args/origin.yaml).
 - Make a new yaml file in the args directory to train on your on settings.
 - [arg_file] for training will be the name before .yaml.
-(For example, [arg_file] for template.yaml will be template)
+(For example, [arg_file] for origin.yaml will be origin)

 ### Train each task